 Create a task

-The message is added as a task to a list, called timelist, which is shared with the people in the conversation, like it would happen with the original message:
+The task is then added to a list shared with the people participating in the conversation, like it would happen with a regular message:

 - In a #channel, the task is shared with everyone in that #channel

 - In a direct message, the task is kept private between you and the other person

 - In Kyber bot, the task is created as personal, visible only to you

 After you created the task, you might want edit the task right away, in case you forgot to assign it or want to add a file to it.

 The convenient [Edit Task] shown at task creation allows you to display various actions such as:

 - [👤] to assign, re-assign or assign to multiple teammates the task

 - [📎] to attach a file to the task